 God uses the marriage covenant to describe His relationship to His people.
 Over and over, the nation of ancient Israel proves "unfaithful" to their loving God and chases after gods made of stone and wood.
-We read in Ezekiel 23:37: For they have committed adultery With their idols they have committed adultery
+We read in Ezekiel 23:37: That they have committed adultery . . . and with their idols have they committed adultery . . . .

 The most painful human betrayal is adultery.
 This is true because the marriage commitment connects a man and woman legally, emotionally, physically, and materially; plus it involves nurturing offspring.
-In Genesis 2:24b, God describes this unique human relationship like this: they shall become one flesh.
+In Genesis 2:24b, God describes this unique human relationship like this; they shall be one flesh.
+Mar unique human relationship like this: they shall be one flesh.
 Marriage is the most intimate human commitment.
 Therefore, adultery is the most painful offense.